 & Sponsored by Highmark

 A guided tour of the levee system took place on June 21st, 2017 to educate the community on the inner workings of the Wyoming Valley Flood Risk Management Project (WVFRMP).
-Christopher Belleman, the LCFPA Executive Director, led the walkers from the Market Street Bridge to the Pierce Street Bridge and back to the YMCA.
-He educated walkers about the levee pump stations, storage buildings, various types of closure structures and the Susquehanna River Stream Gage, all of which make up a portion of the complex levee system.
-About 40 members of the community came out for the event and many left with a better sense of how the system functions and how the community is better protected from flooding along the Susquehanna River.
+Christopher Belleman, LCFPA Executive Director, led the walkers on a loop hike from the Market Street Bridge to the North Street Bridge and back to the YMCA.
+He educated walkers about the operation of the pump stations, earthen levee and floodwall construction, various types of closure structures, the operation and importance of the USGS stream gage located on the downstream face of the North Street Bridge and other elements of the flood protection system.
+About 40 members of the community came out for the event and many left with a better sense of how the system functions and how the community is protected from flooding along the Susquehanna River.